3D Modeling (MODL) Courses

 - Hours:36 hours LEC; 54 hours LAB

-- Advisory:ART 304 with a grade of “C” or better.
+- Advisory:ART 304 with a grade of "C" or better

 - Transferable:CSU

-- Catalog Date:August 1, 2023
+- Catalog Date:January 1, 2025

 Students are introduced to the creation of 3D animation using the personal computer.
 The principles of animation and the use of 3D animation tools are emphasized through lecture and hands-on projects.
 Students experience the animation production process and are exposed to industry trends.
 Students work on projects creating 3D animations, animatics, and short films.
 Formerly known as GCOM 401.